fouxarn/discord_bot/README.md

 # discord_bot
-A bot for discord with youtubing capabilitys
+A bot for discord with youtubing capabilities

 ### settings.json ###